Opening a UK company bank account as a non-resident doesn’t have to be a time-consuming and expensive process.

 But, there’s a problem…

-It’s really hard to open a European business bank account online for a UK company if you (the owner) are a non-resident with zero ties to the UK.
+It’s really hard to apply for corporate accounts remotely and open a European business bank account online for a UK company if you (the owner) are a non-resident with zero ties to the UK.

 And, if you’re in the Unlucky Passport Club, it’s even worse.
 Banking will be an uphill battle not only for you but also for your business.